Day One Auckland to Coromandel

 271km Driving time:

-We wanted to explore Christchurch city given its destruction after the earthquake a few years ago but we had a long day driving ahead of us so we pretty much bypassed the city and made our way to Lake Tekapo.
-There really is something so romantic about a small, stone church that sits in the middle of nowhere.
-This is the Church of the Good Shepherd at Lake Tekapo in the heart of the Mackenzie Country – with Mount Cook not too far off in the distance – there was no snow fun to be had this trip but when we come back it will be on our must-do list.
+We wanted to explore Christchurch city given its destruction after the earthquake a few years ago, but we had a long day driving ahead of us, so we pretty much bypassed the city and made our way to Lake Tekapo.
+There really is something so romantic about the Church of the Good Shepherd at Lake Tekapo - a small, stone church that sits in the middle of nowhere, with a backdrop of snowcapped mountains.
+Views of Mount Cook were on offer here but there was no snow fun to be had this trip, but when we come back it will be on our must-do list.
 I love the scarf and hat ensemble that Blaze has on in the photo.
 It might also sound a bit cliché but what would a trip to New Zealand be if you didn't chase some sheep along the way?
 Lucky for Blaze he was able to chase some merino sheep just outside of Lake Tekapo – I say lucky sheep to be grazing in this beautiful part of the country.

 Chasing sheep near Lake Tekapo